diconium/ethereal-pulse/sdks/typescript/README.md

-# EtherealPulse SDK
+# Ethereal Pulse SDK

-EtherealPulse is an easy-to-use TypeScript-based SDK designed to facilitate email sending through a RESTful API.
+Ethereal Pulse is an easy-to-use TypeScript-based SDK designed to facilitate email sending through a RESTful API.
 This SDK provides a streamlined way to integrate email functionalities into your applications.

 ## Features